cavaliercoder/cavaliercoder.github.io/_drafts/writing-a-zabbix-module-in-go.md

 implementing `zbx_module_api_version()` and `zbx_module_init()`.
 Note the `//export` directive above each function to expose them to C.

-We're also going to use some defined in the Zabbix sources in `include/module.h` from the Zabbix sources.
+We're also going to use some constants defined in the Zabbix sources in `include/module.h`.
 To call C code (in this case to import `module.h` and its prerequisites) we need to create a cgo preamble which is simply C code encapsulated in Go comments (`/* */`), immediately preceeding `import "C"`, with no additional whitespace or line breaks.

 Use `zbx_module_init()` to execute actions when the Zabbix agent loads your module.
 Actions might include starting a timer or tailing a log file.

-Only one version of the module API is currently supported so `zbx_module_api_version()` should always return `C.ZBX_MODULE_API_VERSION_ONE` from `module.h`.
+Only one version of the module API is currently supported so `zbx_module_api_version()` should always return `C.ZBX_MODULE_API_VERSION_ONE`.

 Note below we've included `zbx_module_item_list()`.
 Despite what the Zabbix documentation says, the agent won't load unless this function is also defined.
 We'll come back to implementing this function